sahurtado88/Documentacion/DevOps.md

 The practice of frequently deploying small code changes to production

-Continuos delivery is keeping the code ina deployable state Continuos deployment is actually doing the deployment frequently
+Continuos delivery is keeping the code in a deployable state Continuos deployment is actually doing the deployment frequently

 Continuous Delivery is a software engineering practice where the code changes are prepared to be released.
 Continuous Deployment aims at continuously releasing the code changes into the production environment.